This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Organic or chemical dog shampoo?

-Dog shampoos are available in different versions from the vegan organic shampoo to the chemical products.
+Dog shampoos are available in different versions from vegan organic shampoo to syntetic chemical products.
 Organic shampoos often use essential oils as active ingredients.
 But don’t forget that essential oils and other organic compounds can also have unwanted side-effects or trigger allergies.
 Consult your vet if you are in doubt!

 Chemicals in Dog shampoo

 Most chemical dog shampoos that effectively kill pest infestations contain synthetic nerve agents such as carbamate insecticides, or pyrethroids.
 These substances act directly on the nerves of insects and arachnids.
-When used as instructed, concentrations of the active ingredients are low and are considered harmless pets and humans.
+When used as instructed, concentrations of the active ingredients are low and are considered harmless to pets and humans.

 Still many people avoid such products in fear of unwanted side effects.
 Whether to use these products, requires consideration of the cost-benefit ratio of side effects in relation to the health benefits.